Krisha Eye Hospital

 Multifocal lenses

-Multifocal lenses are designed to split light, enabling focus at multiple distances—near, intermediate, and far.
+Multifocal IOLs are designed to split light, enabling focus at multiple distances—near, intermediate, and far.
 However, this design may lead to a slight compromise in visual quality and contrast.

 How to prepare for cataract surgery?

-Before your cataract surgery, your ophthalmologist will conduct a thorough eye examination, measure the shape and size of your eye, and discuss the different types of intraocular lenses (IOLs) available.
+Before your cataract removal surgery, your eye doctor will conduct a thorough eye examination, measure the shape and size of your eye, and discuss the different types of intraocular lenses (IOLs) available.
+One of the most critical decisions during your cataract surgery preparation is selecting the right lens implant that suits your lifestyle and vision problems.
 They will also go over any medical history and ensure you’re in good health for the procedure.

-During cataract surgery, the ophthalmologist will make a tiny incision in your eye to access the clouded lens.
+During cataract removal surgery, the eye specialist will make a tiny incision in your eye to access the clouded lens.
 Using ultrasonic waves, they will break the lens into small fragments, which are then gently removed.
 An artificial intraocular lens (IOL) is then inserted into the eye to replace the natural lens.

 Cataract surgery is usually a quick procedure, taking about 15 to 30 minutes.
 Including preparation and recovery time, you can expect to spend a few hours at the surgical center.